ELS-RD/transformer-deploy/README.md

 Feature extraction in NLP is the task to convert text to dense embeddings.
 It has gained some traction as a robust way to improve search engine relevancy (increase recall).
 This project supports models from [sentence-transformers](https://github.com/UKPLab/sentence-transformers).
+If you want to use private models from sentence-transformers, you'll need at least the V2.2.0 version.

 #### Optimize existing model